thephoeron/cl-isaac/README.md

 **A)** Very.
 From Bob Jenkins' website: "Cycles are guaranteed to be at least (expt 2 40) values long, and they are (expt 2 8295) values long on average.
 The results are uniformly distributed, unbiased, and unpredictable unless you know the seed. [...]
 Why not use RC4?
 RC4 is three times slower, more biased, has a shorter minimum and average cycle length, and is proprietary.
 No way is known to break either RC4 or ISAAC; both are immune to Gaussian elimination."

-Note that there is a $1000 prize you can win from Jenkins if you find a flaw in ISAAC (but all flaws in isaac.lisp are of course mine).
+Note that there is a $1000 prize you can win from Jenkins if you find a flaw in ISAAC (but all flaws in CL-ISAAC are of course mine).

+### SYSTEM REQUIREMENTS

+* 64-bit version of Windows, Linux, or OS X
+* 64-bit version of SBCL v1.1.7+
+* Quicklisp

+### CONTRIBUTING

+If you find any bugs or would like to see CL-ISAAC work on your platform, please create an issue on [the master GitHub repository](https://github.com/thephoeron/cl-isaac).

+To contribute to CL-ISAAC, please create a pull request or join the collaborative development [on Cloud9 IDE](https://c9.io/thephoeron/cl-isaac).